Jakob-Lass/DMCpy/docs/introduction.rst

 The package can be installed using the Python Package manager `PyPI <https://pypi.org/>`_.
 The recommended way as follows:

-1. Install Anaconda or miniconda as explained on the (`Anaconda Web Page <https://www.anaconda.com/>`_) with the downloads found (`Anaconda Download <https://www.anaconda.com/products/individual>`_) or according to your institution
+1. Install Conda or miniconda as explained on the (`Conda Web Page <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html/>`_) with the downloads found (`Anaconda Download <https://www.anaconda.com/products/individual>`_) or according to your institution
-2. In either the AnacondaPrompt or through the Anaconda Navigator create a custom environment
+2. In either the Prompt or through the Navigator create a custom environment

    * In the prompt write :code:`conda create -n DMCpy python=3.9` where the name of the environment is chosen to be *DMCpy* and python version 3.9.
 See documentation main page for currently supported python versions
    * Or in the navigator, click the *Environments* tab and then *create*.
 In the *Create new environment* choose a name, e.g. *DMCpy*, and a python version, e.g. 3.9.